 Are we doing a gel run-in or on-bead digestion?

 Given all that, the price for these experiments will usually range from about $600 to $1500.
 If you have questions involving pricing feel free to contact us before starting your experiment.
-We can always give a quote. was created using
+We can always give a quote.
+The invoice below was created using PSR’s rates as of Jan 31, 2020.

 Even after taking sufficient care, preparation, and testing, multiple experiments may be needed to optimize the conditions for a new pulldown.
 Different wash conditions and scaling up are common corrections that may need to be done depending on the results.
 The end results are often worth the wait, as these kinds of experiments can yield many useful insights.